samsquire/ideas2/README.md

 Promises in a digital advert can be directly purchased and appear in a special account with one click.
 If I see a deal for a product at a certain price, I can click purchase on it and instantly purchase the service or product.
 You could be driving down a motorway and see an advert for a product on a banner and instantly purchase it with a button on your car wheel.
 What you're purchasing is the promise specified by the advert.
 It could be a product at a certain price or more likely, a capability.
 Each purchase is itself a marketplace as it could be that you're buying from a reseller, you're buying a promise, which means any product that satisfies the promise can ultimately be provided to you.

+Instantly purchase an advert.
+Software advertisements that contain code to install themselves and a puzzle fitter that works out how to integrate the software with your infrastructure.
+One click installation and integration into continuous integration.

 # 40. Ticketless travel

 A ticket is for saying where you're trying to go, not that you've paid.
 Ticketless travel is possible through credit cards loaded with digital tickets and NFC.